masseydigital/Vue-Learning/README.md

 ### Starbase
 Starbase reaches out to the [Star Wars api](https://swapi.co/) and generates a new character when the card is clicked on.

+### Starbase-router
+Further expands on the functionality of Starbase by adding in another page.

 ## essentials
 Basics of Vue syntax and features